Morgan’s descendants are now dispersed from the Eastern seaboard all the way to Hawaii; we shall now follow the lives of his four children.

 According to the details on eldest boy Harry M.’s military service form (he was called up at the age of 49!), he appeared to take after his mother’s side of the family – a tall Scot rather than a stocky Welshman.
 He graduated from Wabash College and became a coal engineer in Benton ILL; later aged 33, he was a mine superintendent in Georgetown ILL.
 Later still he went on to become president of both the Bituminous Coal Operators Association and the coal mining subsidiaries of the United States Steel Co., and was credited with helping to bring peaceful labour relations to the soft coal industry in the years following World war II.
 He was married twice; the first marriage to Ruth Cantrell, on January 19th 1918, ended in tragedy when she died from complications after giving birth to their third child Richard Cantrell Moses on 26/2/1928.
 Richard C. had two older siblings – Thomas William (b.
 Benton 30/1/1919 – d.1986), and Marianne Morgan (b.
 6/12/1921).
 Indianapolis-based Thomas William married Anne Elizabeth Murtha in 1942, their five children are Anne Tilman 1943, Elizabeth Morgan 1947, John Murtha 1950, Thomas William 1955 and Mary Cantrell 1957.
 Marianne married Hugh R.H.”Dick” Smith, and they too had five children – Leslie, Nancy Morgan, Lindsey, Tilman Cantrell and Scott.
 Marianne Morgan Smith (nee Moses) tragically ended up dying in a house fire in Chevy Chase, Maryland on New Years Day 1997.

 Back to Harry M. and it did not take him long to get over the loss of 1st wife Ruth, as he remarried just 17 months later on August 6th 1929.
 Mrs. Moses number two was Garnet V. Strawser “a tall dark beautiful teacher” ten years his junior and of Germanic stock.
 Fourteen years after Richard Cantrell’s tragic birth, Harry M. became a father once more when Garnet V. gave birth to a son – Morgan Evan on 6/8/1942, which was coincidentally also their wedding anniversary.
 Tragedy was to strike again however, as Garnet V. died aged just 55 from brain cancer; but not before she had apparently spent all the family’s money!
-Harry Morgan Moses passed away on April 1st 1956 and was buried in the Springhill Cemetery with his two wives – Ruth (13/11/1894 Benton ILL -16/3/ 1928) and Garnet (29/8/1905-10/1/1961).
+Harry Morgan Moses passed away on April 1st 1956 and is buried in the Springhill Cemetery with his two wives – Ruth (13/11/1894 Benton ILL -16/3/ 1928) and Garnet (29/8/1905-10/1/1961).
 Harry Morgan only outlived his father by eight years and his premature passing was front page news in several U.S. newspapers -“Moses, Coal Firms’ Negotiator, Dies“, “Cancer takes Harry Moses” and “Harry Moses dies at 59” were three examples.
 Not bad for someone who’s grandfather used to scrape a living on Graigwen Hill, “Ponty-Prid” (sic), South Wales.

 Harry M.’s son Richard Cantrell Moses went on to become a successful businessman, and later still an advertising executive in L.A.
 He married Wightman Cup winning tennis player Marion McCargo, who after hanging up her racquet became a very successful actress.
 Her small screen credits include – The Virginian, Perry Mason, Hawaii Five-O, Voyage to the bottom of the sea, The man from U.N.C.L.E and Falcon Crest.
 On the big screen she starred alongside Rock Hudson and John Wayne in “The Undefeated“.
 She and Richard C. eventually divorced in 1963 after having four sons together – Richard Cantrell II (actor and musician), Harry Morgan (director/minister), Graham McCargo (musician) and William Remington (actor/film star).
-Marion McCargo/Moses went on to marry Californian Congressman Alphonzo E. Bell Jnr., who adopted the four boys; she sadly died from cancer on 7/4/2004.
-Richard Cantrell Snr. died in New York on the 20th of June 1998.
+Marion McCargo/Moses went on to marry Californian Congressman Alphonzo E. Bell Jnr., who adopted the four boys; she sadly died from cancer on 7/4/2004, just 18 days before Alphonzo died.
+Richard Cantrell Snr. died in New York on the 30th of July 1988.
 Incidentally their son William Remington actually appeared alongside his mother in the popular TV soap Falcon Crest, and here’s one for all you “Pop Pickers” out there; his 1st wife was Tracey Nelson, the daughter of the late teen idol/pop star Ricky (later Rick) Nelson, with whom he had a daughter Remington Elizabeth.
 Los Angeles born William Remington, or Billy, is probably best known for starring in the Perry Mason Mysteries and is the highest profile family member we have so far discovered.
 He married his 2nd wife Sarah in 2002, and they have a daughter Grace.
 So then, this branch of the family tree has taken us from Hendre Rhys to Falcon Crest – what a strangely surreal thought that is!

 Richard Cantrell’s half-brother and Harry M.’s youngest son, Morgan Evan Moses, went one better than his father and got married three times; probably a family record – Mary Susan McGrath, Diane Moore and Barbara Halterman were the spouses.
 Two daughters resulted from these marriages Megan (who sadly died as a child) and J. Garnet Moses-Melton (who currently lives in Virginia Beach VA).
 Morgan Evan died in 2001 from MS.